Are you wondering where does WordPress store images on your website?

 How Does WordPress Store Images?

-WordPress comes with a built-in system to manage your media uploads like images, videos, music, documents, etc. This system allows you to upload, manage, edit, and delete files from your WordPress media library.
+WordPress comes with a built-in system to manage media uploads like images, videos, audio, and documents on your WordPress website.

-For example, all your media files uploaded in in March 2016 will be stored in:
+For instance, all your media files uploaded in June 2022 will be stored in:

-You can view these folders by connecting to your WordPress site using an FTP client.
+You can view these files and folders by connecting to your WordPress hosting account using an FTP client or via the File Manager app under your hosting account control panel.

-WordPress also saves information in posts meta table when you insert images into posts/pages or any other custom post type.
+Apart from that, WordPress also saves information in the posts meta table when you insert images into posts/pages or any other custom post type.

-When you set featured image also known as thumbnails, WordPress saves this information as a meta key
+For instance, when you set a featured image, WordPress saves this information as a meta key

 _thumbnail_id and stores it in the postmeta table of your database.